 - Dwight David Eisenhower Transportation Fellowship Program: Funding for students pursuing transportation-related graduate study.
 Deadline: typically February

 - IBHS and ACSP Land Use Planning Awards: (PDF) Each year the Institute for Business & Home Safety

 (IBHS) and the Association of Collegiate Schools of Planning (ACSP) make a $500 award to a student in

 recognition of scholarship in land use planning and natural hazards.
 The winner is chosen from among the

 authors of papers presented at the ACSP annual conference.

 - Michael Weiner Scholarship for Labor Studies for graduate students with an interest in labor.

 - National Public Employer Labor Relations Association (NPELRA) Foundation Scholarship for graduate students with an interest in public sector labor relations and human resources management.

 - Government Finance Officers Association (GFOA.org) Scholarships

-College Work Study.
-There are many opportunities for those with work-study eligibility to work on and off campus in MPA-relevant positions.
-If you are offered work-study as part of your financial aid package, it is highly recommended that you accept it.
+- College Work Study: There are many opportunities for those with work-study eligibility to work on and off campus in policy and planning-relevant positions.
+It is highly recommended that you request work-study as part of your FAFSA financial aid package.
 You should speak with departmental faculty that you are interested in working with to see if a position can be developed for you.
-Alternatively, work-study can be used in off campus nonprofit and public agencies.
-Talk with the Career Center for a list of possibilities.
+PPPM workstudy positions are advertised at the Career Center website.